-“Glaucoma surgery has evolved significantly in the past five years,” said Jella An, MD, an ophthalmologist and glaucoma specialist at MU Health Care’s Mason Eye Institute.
+“Glaucoma surgery has evolved significantly in the past five years,” said Jella An, MD, an ophthalmologist and glaucoma specialist at MU Health Care’s Mason Eye Clinic.
 “MIGS is a group of new glaucoma surgeries that is known to be significantly safer and less invasive than traditional surgery.”

 An and Krishna Shanmugam, MD, are the only two fellowship-trained glaucoma specialists in mid-Missouri.
 Both have performed the MIGS procedure at MU Health Care for a few years and have seen great results in their patients.

 “I was having some vision loss, and things were getting a little blurry, which is when I knew I should call and make an appointment,” Evans said.
 “When I met Dr. An, I immediately felt very comfortable with her.
 I knew she would take care of my eyes and my vision would be fine.”